ps2-controller/Antidosis/documents/cli-demo.md

 Reopen the daemon with `npm run cli-demo`.

-Run `takeDai`: you will be prompted for your address and the amount of Dai you would like to take.
+Run `getDai`: you will be prompted for your address and the amount of Dai you would like to take.
 A blank entry for the address will use your default accessing address.
 Take as much Dai from the dummy contract as you want - 10000000 may be a good amount.

 Reopen the daemon with `npm run cli-demo`.